 The mothers, fathers, and children of these victims aggregate pain, anger, fear, and despair throughout their lives.
 They get searched on the sidewalk as teenagers, pulled over for Driving While Black as adults, and policed with more advanced techniques and technologies every year.
 The constant fear of brutalization affects the psyche of the victim and, that trauma is brought into reality in rage whenever a black community explodes at the news of another dead, unarmed black man or another acquitted cop.

 Dying Economies & Misguided Anger

 The Trump Voting Bloc is a deep mine of anecdote used to characterize the Trump Right.
-Racism, misogyny, and an unsettling comfortability with White Nationalism are perfectly credible labels for the general phenomenon of Trump.
-The proudly-worn, “I’m a Deplorable”, gear that some of these people choose to wear is a glimpse into their besieged mentalities.
+Racism, misogyny, and an unsettling acceptance of White Nationalism are perfectly credible labels for the general phenomenon of Trump.
+The proudly-worn, “I’m a Deplorable”, gear that some of these people don is a glimpse into their besieged mentalities.
 Many of the people who fell for Trump’s national populist message had seen their local economies die and the defunding of the American public school system.
 They were led to the immigrant narrative by the media and right-wing pundits to blame immigrants for their loss of community wealth.

 Deplorable, in this case, either means that these people are proudly racist and misogynistic or that they despise Clinton Liberalism so much that they will identify with anything opposed to it.
 Either way, the fact that these white communities feel cast out by society is important and needs to be understood if we are to build a holistic path forward for race relations in the USA.
 Even if the answer is racism and misogyny, it is better to know that it is, and where these stances are rooted.